Well… this is a blog, right? I need to unburden a little.

 Some friends reacted like I was a child that got a bruise: “It’s ok now, you’re a good girl, everything will turn out just fine; here’s a candy.”

 Well… my brain was right.
-We had serious conversations and I came to some conclusions.
+I gave it a lot of thought and I came to some conclusions.

 I almost completely accommodated myself to this game company; I stopped blogging, researching, learning and putting my efforts on audio things.
 Well, of course I was doing that but not with the same enthusiasm and drive I had when I was starting.
 I also rarely looked for other companies that could have my audio services.
 I didn’t give a damn to freelance sites.
 I used everything as an excuse.
 Now I’m busy, now I’m tired, now I have to watch this episode.
 I lost the sense of my goals and of what I wanted for myself.